apache/cxf/distribution/src/main/release/samples/README.txt

 As described in the installation notes, extract the Apache CXF binary distribution archive into an installation directory under the root drive.
-This creates the sub-directory cxf, which includes all of the product directories.
+This creates the apache-cxf-x.x.x folder, which includes all of the product subdirectories.

-To build and run the demos, you must install the J2SE Development Kit (JDK) 5.0
+To build and run the demos, you must install the J2SE Development Kit (JDK) 5.0 or later.

-If you want to use ant to build and run the demos, you must install the Apache ant 1.6 build utility.
+Most of the samples are built using Apache Maven, version 2.2.x or later.
+You can build the Mavenized samples all at once by running "mvn build install" from the samples root folder or by running the same command within individual sample folders.
+For running each sample, follow the READMEs located in each sample's folder.

+A few legacy samples as well as the "antbuild" sample (which shows how to manage a project using Ant as the buildtool) are built using Apache Ant, version 1.6 or later.
+The below instructions are only for building with Apache Ant:

 To build and run the demos provided in the Apache CXF binary distribution using either ant or wsdl2java, javac and java,